 - Stay on the Ice Age Trail at all times.

 - Do not vandalize or mistreat land over which the Ice Age Trail passes.

 - If you are backpacking along the Trail, be positive you are staying in an area that’s open to primitive camping.
 The maps in our books indicate where this is permitted.

 One irresponsible hiker can, unfortunately, cause an entire segment of the Trail to be lost.
 Please remember that hiking the Ice Age Trail over private property is a privilege, not a right.

 When planning a hike on the Ice Age Trail, two of the most common questions are “Where should I go?” and “What will I find when I get there?”
 The best way to answer those questions, and many more, is to consult the Ice Age Trail Guidebook and the Ice Age Trail Atlas.

 Both books are written and published by the Ice Age Trail Alliance.
 All proceeds help build and maintain the Ice Age Trail.
 To order, visit our store.

 Be sure to also check out our online Trail map.
-This tool provides a basic snapshot of the Ice Age Trail route and parking areas.
+This tool provides a snapshot of the Ice Age Trail route, parking areas and places to camp.

 Another good resource to look at is our Recommended Hikes.
 There you’ll find popular segments across the entire Trail for both day hikes and backpacking.